 11. Follow through rest of wizard steps

-14. Copy content of this metadata and navigate to StatusHub tab with hub edit screen,
+21. Copy the content of this metadata and navigate to StatusHub tab with hub edit screen,